antvis/G2Plot/docs/manual/plot-api.en.md

 plot.changeSize(width: number, height: number);
 ```

-With this method, you can manually specify the size of the chart.
-If the chart is configured with `autofit` = true, the chart size will automatically adapt the size of the container.
-You only need to use CSS to specify the size of the outer DOM container, and the chart can automatically resize.
-If `autofit` = false, you can use the method `changeSize` to customize the width and height of the chart.
+With this method, you can manually specify the size of the plot.
+If the plot is configured with `autofit` = true, the plot size will automatically adapt the size of the container.
+You only need to use CSS to specify the size of the outer DOM container, and the plot can automatically resize.
+If `autofit` = false, you can use the method `changeSize` to customize the width and height of the plot.

 ### 6. destroy